Rayanworkout/Email-Spam-Detector/README.md

 The dataset is split into 80% training and 20% testing.
 Current accuracy is **0.96**, but the sample is very small.

-I also included the model that I trained on the dataset.
-You can use it to classify emails without having to train the model yourself.
+I included the model that I trained with a dataset slice.
+It is ready to use so you don't need to train it yourself.

 ## Installation